charleymroberts/ecommerce/README.md

 -	Extra info banner: e.g. saying how much to order for free delivery
 -	Lists of products underneath the homepage banner (often too many in my opinion, the customer is unlikely to scroll that far down below the fold.
 Amazon does it though, so it’s expected.)

 Menu bar (on all pages):
 - Top level menu items which group products in an obvious way, including ‘new’, ‘sale/clearance’ as well as product categories

 Individual product pages:
 - Breadcrumb menu trail across the top on some
-- Key info at top: usually half a row for product photo and the other half for name/price/add to basket
+- Main information higher up the page: usually half a row for product photo and the other half for name/price/add to basket
-- Other info below that, sometimes with accordion sections or tabs (there’s a lot that has to be provided, especially with food products, so it’s a good idea to make it more manageable)
+- Other information below that, sometimes with accordion sections or tabs (there’s a lot of information that has to be provided by law, especially with food products, so it’s a good idea to make it more manageable to navigate)

 Product list pages: